In This Article

 - Follow the dentist’s recommendations regarding dental treatment.

 Root canals are essential treatments that serve as the last line of defense against bacterial infections.
 If left untreated, an infected or abscessed tooth may eventually need to be extracted.
 The root canal procedure is completely safe and painless, and it involves the dentist removing all the pulp tissues and dead nerves from your tooth to restore optimal dental health.
 The recovery time for a root canal treatment is negligible — you may have some numbness for a few hours, but you can immediately resume all your normal activities.
 URBN Dental is one of the best dental clinics for root canals in Houston, Texas.
-For more information, please schedule your root canal treatment at our dental clinic today.
+For more information, please schedule an appointment for your root canal treatment at our dental clinic today.